mohamedawnallah/Jobs-Aggregator-Analyzer/README.md

 # ✨ Background
-We're looking to better understand **what skills, expected market salary for data jobs based on seniority level?** to learn the most in-demand ones and to be fairly paid too also see **if the given data job title is going more in-demand?** and **how positively or negatively people talking about on twitter platform?**.
+We're looking to better understand **what skills, expected market salary for jobs based on seniority level?** to learn the most in-demand ones and to be fairly paid too also see **if the given data job title is going more in-demand?** and **how positively or negatively people talking about on twitter platform?**.
 We felt the best places to start are job search platforms and twitter, so this is our start at this project.

 # 💡Jobs Aggregator Analyzer Features
 - Getting the latest jobs based on the given job title [Duplication in Consideration] and many other filters criteria(country,remote,seniority, ...etc).
-- Getting the latest data job requirements based on the given job title and many other filter criterias.
+- Getting the latest job requirements based on the given job title and many other filter criterias.
 - Analyzing the jobs skills/degrees requirements through visualizations 📈 📉.
 - Implementing APIs for our project so end-users/BI-users can implement their own analysis and getting other insights 📊
 - Seeing if the given job title in-demand's increasing or not through many criterias(e.g: jobs posted on different times, ...etc)